aRonnieAlsop/aRonnieAlsop/README.md

   <li>🎓 Academic Background: I hold a B.S. in Behavioral Sciences, where I was not only immersed in the study of human behavior but also had the opportunity to contribute as a teaching assistant in the philosophy department and a research assistant in the ☺ Psychology of Happiness lab ☺.</li>
   <li>🌱 Continuous Learner: If I'm not coding for work, you'll find me immersed in learning new programming languages just for fun.
 I believe in the power of staying curious and embracing the ever-evolving tech landscape.</li>
   <li>⛸ Supermom: I proudly wear the hat of a mom, juggling the world of coding in goblin mode and parenting.
 My ability to manage time effectively, stay organize, whilst remaining the only goblin in the home 💀 is a testament to my commitment to personal and professional growth.</li>
-  <li>🏕 Remote Warrior: Living in a remote, small town high in the Sierra Nevadas𖢔ᨒ, I've developed resilience and adaptability.
+  <li>🏕 Remote Warrior: Living in a remote, small town high in the Sierra Nevadas 𖢔ᨒ, I've developed resilience and adaptability.
 I thrive on challenges and bring a unique perspective to the world of coding.</li>
   <li>☕︎Diverse Experience: With over 20 years in the food industry, starting as a food server in high school, I've honed my interpersonal and communication skills.
 This experience has shaped me into a reliable team player and effective communicator.🍽</li>
 </ul>
 <img src="https://raw.githubusercontent.com/aRonnieAlsop/readMe_assets/main/ezgif-3-cebc857a89.gif" alt="Computer Keyboard" style="width: 180px; height: auto;">